 However, in actual evolution, fitness may not be fully restored.
 We expect that our study will still provide relevant information in such cases, as long as phenotypic constraint exists and evolution occurs along it under a given fitness landscape.
-However, when a single mutation introduces drastic phenotypic changes or strong epistasis occurs during evolution, the correlation between cross-fitness and transcriptome cosine similarity may not be clearly observed.
+However, when a single mutation introduces drastic phenotypic changes or strong epistasis occurs during evolution, the correlation between cross-fitness and transcriptome cosine-similarity may not be clearly observed.

 In the present study, long-term evolution provided a phenotypic constraint to the cellular state, and later adaptive evolution of such cells to a stress environment follows the already created constraint.
-This implicitly assumes that there is a time-scale gap between the evolution of the present cells and their laboratory evolution in order to gain stress tolerance.
+This implicitly assumes that there is a time-scale gap between the evolution of the present cells and their laboratory evolution to gain stress tolerance.
 The phenotypic constraint itself was shaped by the former evolutionary process but was not altered by the latter, shorter-term evolutionary process.

 Thus far, we have discussed cross-fitness in the presence of phenotypic constraints.
 Another commonly adopted measure of relative changes by evolution and adaptation is cross-resistance $r(\boldsymbol{E^{(1)}},\boldsymbol{E^{(2)}})$, given by